My Strange Addiction: Reception

 The New York Daily News declared the show the "most disgusting reality show on television", while US Weekly gave the series a two-star rating, stating "afflictions are fascinating, but too much time is spent gawking at their odd behavior as opposed to treating it.
 Only in the final moments do therapists pay a visit, and they oversimplify things by suggesting exercise and journaling!".
 TV Guide called the series "maybe the most entertaining freak show on television now, and definitely the most guilt-free one", noting that "the lack of hand-wringing feels deliciously subversive".

 Authenticity

 Specific cases on the show have raised concerns that at least some portrayals are fictional or falsified.
 For example, Divya Anantharaman, who is featured as being addicted to taxidermy in season 2, is a social media influencer and author who does taxidermy full-time for museums and celebrities.
-The large number of Pica-like cases where subjects claim they consume materials that are known to be fatal when swallowed in the quantities shown.
+There is a large number of Pica-like cases where subjects claim they consume materials known to be fatal when swallowed in the quantities shown.
 These include gasoline, camphor (contained in VapoRub), broken glass, and other non-food objects.
-In a recent Reddit post, Kesha, who appeared in the 1st episode, has revealed that producers had "encouraged situational storylines and fed lines to her friends".
-Producers were also heavily careless and wanted "ratings & crazy addictions"; Kesha also revealed that the backstories were fake and that it had actually started from a "health blog".